Schwarzschild Radius (Black Hole) Calculator

 - Milky Way center black hole (Sgr A*, ~4 million M☉): r_s ≈ 11.8 million km

-- M87 black hole (~6.5 billion M☉): r_s ≈ 19.2 billion km (2.7× the orbit of Pluto!)
+- M87* (the black hole photographed by the Event Horizon Telescope in 2019, ~6.5 billion M☉): r_s ≈ 19.2 billion km (2.7× the orbit of Pluto)

 Physical meaning: Any object compressed inside its Schwarzschild radius becomes a black hole.
 Stellar-mass black holes (5–100 M☉) form from collapsing massive stars.
 Supermassive black holes (millions to billions of M☉) lurk at the centers of most galaxies.

 Density at event horizon: For stellar-mass black holes: extremely high density.
-For supermassive black holes: surprisingly low — the average density inside the Sgr A* event horizon is only a few times the density of water!
+For supermassive black holes: surprisingly low.
+The average density inside the Sgr A* event horizon is only a few times the density of water!
 This is because r_s scales with mass while volume scales with r_s³.